linode/docs/docs/websites/cms/webmin-control-panel.md

     hostname
     hostname -f

-The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).
+The first command shows your short hostname, and the second shows your fully qualified domain name (FQDN).

-## Installing Webmin
+## Install and Log in to Webmin

 Once you have satisfied all dependencies, you will need to download the Webmin package to your Linode.